yguitton/training-material/topics/imaging/tutorials/voronoi-segmentation/tutorial.md

   - How to count objectives in a layer map.
 time_estimation: 1H
 key_points:
-- Voronoi segmentation is a simple algorithm, chosen to give a starting point for working with image segmentation
+- Voronoi segmentation is a simple algorithm, chosen to give a starting point for working with image segmentation.
-- This tutorial exemplifies how a Galaxy workflow can be applied to data from entirely different domains.
+- This tutorial exemplifies how a Galaxy workflow can be applied to data from several different domains.
 requirements:
   -
     type: "internal"